-Foundation Asset Management (HK) Ltd, regulated by the Securities and Futures Commission Hong Kong, is an independent China-focused asset management company.
-We are committed to maintaining a focus on absolute returns and delivering comparative performance through disciplined risk-adjusted investment process in all relevant markets.
+Foundation Asset Management (HK) Ltd, regulated by the Securities and Futures Commission Hong Kong, is an independent China-focused asset management company, committed to maintaining a focus on absolute returns and delivering comparative performance through a disciplined risk-adjusted investment process in all markets.
+In this interview, Eurekahedge speaks to its hedge fund manager and CIO, Michael J. Liang.

 Foundation China Opportunity Fund has outperformed both indexes and peers on a 1- and 2-year basis (since inception), it eased 16% in 2008 but returned 13% from January 2007 to December 2008 during the same period: HSI -28%, HSCEI -24% and SHCOMP -32%.